 The tide pools in La Jolla are some of the region’s best-kept secret destinations if you happen to be visiting during the winter.
 You can walk along Coast Blvd in the Village to explore multiple habitats with hermit crabs, sea stars, rockfish, sea cucumbers, sea anemones, and more that become exposed during minus tides.

-During nearly any time of the year, this is the same area where you’ll find the famous, frolicking La Jolla sea lions and seals, another must-do when in San Diego with kids.
+During nearly any time of the year, this is the same area where you’ll find the famous, frolicking La Jolla sea lions and seals, another must-do in San Diego with kids.
 Sea lions live on the La Jolla Cove beach and cliffs, while Children’s Pool beach is home to one of the state’s only urban rookeries.
 Adorable seal pups are born on the beach here between December and April every year.

 But for the ultimate Southern California beach day, head over to La Jolla Shores Beach.
 The wide, sandy beach is perfect for sunbathing and swimming, but many people learn how to surf or stand up paddleboard here.
 You can access the marine-life-rich La Jolla Underwater Park from here, which is why it’s one of the best places to go snorkeling or diving in California (probably in the entire country).